Today’s Electronic Flight Displays

 RC Allen Mini6

-RC Allen’s Mini6 is the newest offering of this instrument lineup—in fact, as we write this, it’s on the cusp of release.
-While this is the latest offering in the market segment, the RC Allen company has been around far longer than any others in this line—it was founded in 1932.
+RC Allen's Mini6 is the newest offering of this instrument lineup---in fact, as we write this, it's on the cusp of release.
+While this is the latest offering in the market segment, the RC Allen company has been around far longer than any others in this line---it was founded in 1932.
 By the 1970s, RC Allen was the largest manufacturer of general aviation aircraft instruments.
 Now RC Allen is owned and manufactured by Kelly Manufacturing Company.
 As such, the Mini6 instruments could well replace instruments of the same brand that have been in service for decades.

 The Mini6, so named because it can replace any of the six primary flight instruments, fits a standard 3.125-inch instrument cutout and is manipulated with a knob and two buttons to adjust brightness.
 The Mini6 sports TSO certifications for pitch and bank, turn and slip, magnetic direction, airspeed, altimeter, rate of climb and multipurpose electronic displays.

-Pilots and aircraft owners often see TSO, and their eyes glaze over at the alphabet soup that follows, but here’s the takeaway: While every other instrument in this lineup is certified under a multi-aircraft approval (AML) STC, TSO (technical service order) certification of the Mini6 means it can be installed in virtually any aircraft out there when accompanied by a simple form 337 from your inspector.
-There are no remote magnetometers involved—it’s all in one unit.
+Pilots and aircraft owners often see TSO, and their eyes glaze over at the alphabet soup that follows, but here's the takeaway: While every other instrument in this lineup is certified under a multi-aircraft approval (AML) STC, TSO (technical service order) certification of the Mini6 means it can be installed in virtually any aircraft out there when accompanied by a simple form 337 from your inspector.
+There are no remote magnetometers involved---it's all in one unit.
 With only four screws to mount to the panel, four wires for power, ground and GPS connections, and two connections to the pitot and static lines, installation should be straightforward.

-The Mini6 presents a classic case of “just because you can, doesn’t mean you should.”
+The Mini6 presents a classic case of "just because you can, doesn't mean you should."
 You could, in theory, wipe out your entire panel and put one of these front and center.
-But then you’ve created a single point of failure that could ruin the whole day—we’d consider hanging onto an airspeed indicator and maybe another altimeter at the very least.
+But then you've created a single point of failure that could ruin the whole day---we'd consider hanging onto an airspeed indicator and maybe another altimeter at the very least.

 The Mini6's backup battery is advertised as good for one hour at full-screen brightness, but with the screen dimmed to 80% brightness, we're told it should last up to three hours.
 The battery is to be replaced every three years.
 The Mini6 enters the market at $3,250.